GIScience/ohsome-quality-api/docs/topic.md

   https://docs.ohsome.org/ohsome-api/stable/filter.html

-Second translate the query parameters into a topic definition and extent the file `workers/ohsome_quality_analyst/ohsome/layer_definitions.yaml`.
+Second translate the query parameters into a topic definition and extent the file `workers/ohsome_quality_analyst/ohsome/topics.yaml`.

 Thirdly specify for which indicator class this topic definition is a valid input.
-Add those indicator/topic combinations to the `INDICATOR_LAYER` tuple in the `workers/ohsome_quality_analyst/utils/definitions.py` module.
+Add those indicator/topic combinations to the `INDICATOR_TOPIC` tuple in the `workers/ohsome_quality_analyst/utils/definitions.py` module.
 The tuple consists of the indicator class name and the topic definitions key as strings (E.g.
 `("MappingSaturation", "building_count")`).
 If the specification was successfully added to the tuple it is shown in the return of the command `oqt list-topics`.

-At last run `oqt create-indicator --layer-key new-topic [...]` to check if the new topic can be used to make requests to the ohsome API and create an indicator successfully.
+At last run `oqt create-indicator --topic-key new-topic [...]` to check if the new topic can be used to make requests to the ohsome API and create an indicator successfully.